SJECollins/pixels-arcade/README.md

 **03/07** Not currently displayed

+## Missing Item Game
+03/07
+I can't think of a good name for it yet.

+I saw someone on the slack channel made a missing item game for their PP2.
+It looked like an interesting idea and something that hadn't occurred to me before, but obviously it fits in perfectly with the type of games I'm making for this website.
+And, like a fool, I figured how hard could it be?
+It's just displaying an array of images to a board and then having the user select the missing card, right?
+I could probably do that just based on everything I've done so far... right?

+Well, it works.
+I haven't done the final styling for it and I'm definitely going to not look at it for a while before I come back and do that, but man was it a headache.
+I did learn something interesting things about arrays and attributes, and the whole thing is filled with console.logs I have to get rid of, but boy does it feel satisfying playing through it and getting the game over overlay to pop up correctly.

+Unfortunately, I also discovered typos in my memory-card JS file.
+It's just nonsense that doesn't effect the code itself running but it will definitely get me dinged when it's evaluated.
+At best I'll get a pass.
+I knew I shouldn't have submitted while I was sick and tired.

+Anyway, that'll keep me awake tonight, but for now I'm done.
+I'll come back and finish styling another day.

 ## 02/07

 Submitted smaller arcade project based on this idea for PP2 to CI on 30/06.